jwolz/yajhfc/README.txt

 CHANGES
 -------

+0.6.3:
+- Minor bugfixes
+- Linux fax printer should work again with newer Ubuntu versions
+- Java Runtime included in Windows setup by default

 0.6.2:
 - Support to show the name/company/comment from a phone book for a number (new columns "Name/Company/Comment (phone book)" that can be added to the tables)